SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%205.JPG)

-You need to specify a small label text to display on the visual representation of your controller and you need to choose the application, which will be launched, when the corresponding button is pressed.
-You can use the "Up" and "Down" buttons to specifiy the position of these applications on the launchpad.
+In the first field, you define the push button function for the given application on one of your hardware controllers.
+You also need to specify a small label text to display on the visual representation of your controller and you need to choose the application, which will be launched, when the corresponding button is pressed.

 ### Tab *Chat*